Summertime Blues

-"Summertime Blues" is a song co-written and recorded by American rock artist Eddie Cochran.
+"Summertime Blues" is a song co-written and recorded by the American rock artist Eddie Cochran.
 It was written by Cochran and his manager Jerry Capehart.
 Originally a single B-side, it was released in August 1958 and peaked at number 8 on the Billboard Hot 100 on September 29, 1958, and number 18 on the UK Singles Chart.
-It has been covered by many artists, including being a number-one hit for country music artist Alan Jackson, and scoring notable hits in versions by Blue Cheer, The Who, and Brian Setzer, the last of whom recorded his version for the 1987 film La Bamba, in which he portrayed Cochran.
-Jimi Hendrix performed it in concert.
-T. Rex recorded their own rendition of the song for their self-titled debut album T. Rex in 1970 and performed it live.
+It has been covered by many artists, including being a number-one hit for country music artist Alan Jackson, and scoring notable hits in versions by Blue Cheer, the Who and Brian Setzer, the last of whom recorded his version for the 1987 film La Bamba, in which he portrayed Cochran.

 Lyrics

 The song is about the struggle between a teenager and his parents, his boss and his congressman during the summer.
 The narrator resents having to take a job in order to earn pocket money, and he cannot go on a date with his girlfriend because his boss keeps scheduling him to work late.
 After falsely telling the boss he is sick in order to get out of going to work, his parents will not let him use their car due to his laziness.
 Finally, he considers visiting the United Nations to complain about his situation; he settles for writing to his congressman, who brushes him off since he is too young to vote.